mdn/content/files/en-us/web/api/element/attachshadow/index.md

 - `options`

-  - : A object that contain the following fields:
+  - : An object which contains the following fields:

     - `mode`